 Cats are odd creatures, and they can often be spotted sleeping in unusual places and positions.
 We even got the “if I fits, I sits” meme out of cats’ attraction toward boxes and other tight spaces.
 Cats sleep in some places and positions that don’t even seem like they should be possible.
 One position you may have seen your cat sleeping in is face down or with their face pressed against something.
-You probably wondered what your cat was doing sleeping in such an unusual position, so let’s talk about the reasons that cats do this.
+You probably wondered what your cat was doing sleeping in such an unusual position, and as simple as it sounds they just like sleeping that way.
+Let’s talk about the details and reasons why cats do this.

 Why Do They Sleep Like That?